erxes/erxes/README.md

 [![debian](https://erxes-os.s3-us-west-2.amazonaws.com/github/droplet.png)](https://www.erxes.org/installation/digitalocean)

+## Upgrade

+Following the steps in this document you can upgrade the system version.

+<a href="https://www.erxes.org/installation/upgrade">Live demo</a>

 ## Contributors

 This project exists thanks to all the people who contribute. [[Contributors]](CONTRIBUTING.md).
 <a href="graphs/contributors"><img src="https://opencollective.com/erxes/contributors.svg?width=890" /></a>

 ## Backers